 Refusal to assess (appealing the decision)

-This page is for parents and carers considering appealing a local authority decision not to carry out an Education, Health & Care (EHC) needs assessment for your child/young person.
+Our advice around appealing a local authority decision not to carry out an Education, Health & Care (EHC) needs assessment (or re-assessment).

 The decision letter from the local authority will explain your right to mediation and appeal.
 (You cannot appeal a refusal to assess decision where the local authority has carried out an EHC needs assessment in the previous six months).

-Firstly, It's important to fully understand why the local authority reached this decision.
-This will help you decide whether to appeal and, should you decide to, will be key when building your case.
+Firstly, it's important to fully understand why the local authority reached this decision.
+It's always a good idea to continue talking to the local authority about your concerns or any questions you have.
+Further information will help you decide whether to appeal and should you decide to, will be key when building your case.

 Before appealing you must firstly consider mediation, this can be really useful for example, where you have some additional information or a new report you would like to share with the local authority.
 It is possible that with new information the local authority will agree to reconsider their decision - and may avoid an appeal.